Pennsylvania Railroad 520

-Pennsylvania Railroad 520 is a 2-8-2 "Mikado" type steam locomotive built in 1916 by the Baldwin Locomotive Works for the Pennsylvania Railroad for freight duties as a member of the L1s class.
-In 1942, the locomotive was involved in a devastating boiler explosion incident that required construction of a new, replacement boiler.
-After being retired in 1957, the locomotive was saved for preservation and placed on display at the Railroad Museum of Pennsylvania in Strasburg, Pennsylvania, and was listed on the National Register of Historic Places in 1979.
+Pennsylvania Railroad 520 is a preserved L1s-class "Mikado" steam locomotive.
+It was built in December 1916 by the Baldwin Locomotive Works for the Pennsylvania Railroad for hauling freight.
+In 1942, the locomotive was involved in a boiler explosion incident that required construction of a new, replacement boiler.
+After being retired on October 20, 1957, the locomotive was preserved and placed on display at the Railroad Museum of Pennsylvania in Strasburg, Pennsylvania.
+The locomotive and was listed on the National Register of Historic Places on December 17, 1979.

 Background

 The L1s is a class of 2-8-2 steam locomotives that was developed in 1914 to replace the H9s-class.
 The L1s used boilers identical to the ones eventually used for Pennsylvania Railroad's famed K4s-class steam locomotives.
 Most L1s locomotives were moved to other duties when the I1s was introduced in 1924.

 History

 No. 520 was built by the Baldwin Locomotive Works in December 1916.
-While pulling freight from Altoona, Pennsylvania, to Conway, Pennsylvania, on November 14, 1942, during World War 2 the boiler on No. 520 exploded near Cresson.
+While pulling a freight train from Altoona, Pennsylvania, to Conway, Pennsylvania, on November 14, 1942, during World War 2 the boiler on No. 520 exploded near Cresson.
 The explosion killed both the engineer and the brakeman, injured the fireman and conductor, and shattered windows on a nearby house.
 Two occupants of the house were also injured by scalding water and flying embers, which also set a rug on fire.
 The force of the blast derailed the tender and six tank cars.
 No. 520 was eventually repaired and placed back into service.

 On October 20, 1957, No. 520 pulled a "railfan special" out of Baltimore, Maryland, from Enola to Northumberland, Pennsylvania.
-After a round trip from Northumberland to Enola, it was retired to the Pennsylvania Railroad's collection of historical locomotives.
-No. 520 was donated to the Pennsylvania Historical and Museum Commission in December 1979 by the Pennsylvania Railroad's successor Penn Central.
-It was listed on the National Register of Historic Places on December 17, 1979.
+After completing a round trip back to Enola, it was retired to the Pennsylvania Railroad's collection of historical locomotives.
+No. 520 was donated to the Pennsylvania Historical and Museum Commission on December 17, 1979 by the Pennsylvania Railroad's successor Penn Central.
+It was also listed on the National Register of Historic Places on December 17, 1979.